tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 </p>
 <p align="center">Figure 1 (Schematic provided for the voltage divider)</p>
     <p>
         When designing the schematic in Electric VLSI, the resistor connected to the input was implemented as two 10k<span>&#8486;</span> resistors in series.
+All of the inputs and outputs were created through exports.
     </p>
 <p align="center">
   <img width="460" height="300" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/586d0a62-8ba9-4b1d-8890-c4dbf2423686">